- Product Wood: White Oak

 - Product Mantel Type Mantel Shelf (more rectangular)

+Nicknamed the GF-HD Mantel.
+What’s fun about this beam is that it has some initials scribed onto in.
+It appears to be a GF and HD.
+If it matches your initials, maybe this is the gem for you.
+If not, it’s just a cool story.
 This old mantel was an original basement post supporting the first floor.
 Bank barns are filled with these posts between the cow stalls.
-What’s fun about this beam is that it has some initials scribed onto in.
-It appears to be a GF and and HD.
-This mantel beam has 2 inches cut from an original 8×8.
+This mantel beam has 2 inches removed from an original 8×8.
 The top surface has been freshly cut.
 You can even see a nail that we cut in 1/2.
 Ouch!
 So much for that saw blade.
 The cut side is a nice smooth surface for hosting pictures, decorations and knick-knacks.
 The bottom side nice quartersawn rays as well as an original fill that is very nice and tight.
 They did a nice job about a 100 years ago on that one.

 Note, this white oak is 100% natural color.
 There is a finish coat of a penetrating oil – Rubio Monocoat, but there is not any stain applied.
 This natural color change very pronounced in white oak in particular.